dr-roshyara/as2-server/README.md

         - create an folder app\Repositories  in app folder
         - Add, create and save message as showin in the repository
-        - Create findPartnerById function in the AsPartner Repository
+        - Create findPartnerById function in the AsPartner Repository -By creating repository and RepositoryInterface, you  develop the software based on the RepositoryInterface but define the functions locally in reposity.
+That means When you use the application in Controller, then you use RepositoryInterfence not the repository.
+However the RepositoryInterefence directs to the Repository.

 ##      Bind the interface and the implementation
         The last thing we need to do is bind OrderRepository to PartnerRepositoryInterface and AsMessageRepositoryInterface in Laravel's Service Container; we do this via a Service Provider.
 Create one using the following command.